 But if you wanna talk, like really talk, I’m here.
 If you want to tour the local distillery and get irresponsibly drunk on a Tuesday afternoon, I’ll meet you.
 Or if you want to skip stones and skinny dip under the August moon, I’ll be the first one in.
 And any day that you want to conquer a fear, if you need me, I’ll come.
 But I won’t march in the slow parade, where the course is charted and the army costumed and the flags, though varied in design, all say the same thing: get in line.

 That is no jubilee.
 Not for me.

 I wish you well, Loved One, but I ask not for well wishes.
 Oh — I’ll accept your good will, should you offer it, but I no longer seek it.

 Until we meet again, I love you.

 Edit: I wrote this letter to no one in particular in February of 2016 and published it on Medium, where I knew it wouldn't be seen.
-I half hoped it might serve as a template for young adults struggling to defy the planetary weight of expectation.
+I half hoped it might serve as a template for anyone struggling to defy the planetary weight of expectation.